CaioRecife/desktop/README.pt-BR.md

 Você pode instalar ao lado do seu Atual GitHub Desktop

-**NOTE**: there is no current migration path to import your existing repositories into the new application - you can drag-and-drop your repositories from disk onto the application to get started.
+**NOTA**: there is no current migration path to import your existing repositories into the new application - you can drag-and-drop your repositories from disk onto the application to get started.

-### Beta Channel
+### Canal Beta

-Want to test out new features and get fixes before everyone else?
-Install the beta channel to get access to early builds of Desktop:
+Quer testar novas funcionalidades antes de todo mundo?, instale o canal beta para obter acesso antecipado as versões do GitHub Desktop

  - [macOS](https://central.github.com/deployments/desktop/desktop/latest/darwin?env=beta)
  - [Windows](https://central.github.com/deployments/desktop/desktop/latest/win32?env=beta)

-### Community Releases
+### Laçamentos da Comunidade

 There are several community-supported package managers that can be used to install GitHub Desktop: